Massachusetts Firearms Deadlines in October 2026: Serialization, Registration, and How to Avoid a Criminal Charge

 Save every confirmation.
 Screenshot or print the portal confirmation for each serial number request and each registration.
 Dated proof of when you acted is the single most valuable document at any later hearing.

 Mind transport during compliance.
-Moving an unserialized frame to a gunsmith or a firearm to a dealer must itself comply with the transport rules, unloaded and in a locked case under M.G.L. c.
+Moving an unserialized frame to a gunsmith or a firearm to a dealer must itself comply with the transport rules, generally unloaded and in a locked case under M.G.L. c.
 140, § 131C.
+A routine traffic stop in the middle of that errand can put the case in the back seat under an officer’s eye, and the rules on when police can search a car in Massachusetts become very practical very quickly.
 Do not create a carrying offense while curing a registration one.

 Check your license scope.
 Chapter 135 redrew the line between what an FID card and an LTC each authorize.
 An FID holder who owns semiautomatic rifles or shotguns should confirm with counsel or the licensing officer whether the current license still covers what they own.

-Heirs and new residents: calendar the sixty days.
+Heirs and new residents should calendar the sixty days.
 The inheritance and new-resident windows run from the event, not from when you learn about the rule.

 If You Have Already Missed a Deadline or Received a Notice